When diagnosed in 1967, I was a junior lab technician in the Pharmacology research laboratory at the Veterinary College in Guelph, Ontario, Canada.

 Stem means – to originate, derive, or be descendent.
 No matter what we call these cells, found throughout the body, they hold the answer to healing.

-Me and My Stem Cells – Why the stem cell controversy is a non-issue!© 2005
+[LINK TO Me and My Stem Cells – Why the stem cell controversy is a non-issue!© 2005]

 Myth # 8 – MRI is conclusive …

-FACT – Unfortunately, the scan is a hopelessly inaccurate method of detection, and researchers have discovered that lesions – even lots of them in the brain – don’t necessarily indicate the presence of MS.
+FACT – The scan is a hopelessly inaccurate method of detection, and researchers have discovered that lesions – even lots of them in the brain – don’t necessarily indicate the presence of MS.

-It was discovered that the scan could not rule out … or rule in, come to that, the possibility of MS. The presence of dark spots presumed to be brain lesions, didn’t indicate MS, either.
+It was discovered that a scan could not rule out … or rule in, come to that, the possibility of MS. The presence of dark spots presumed to be brain lesions, didn’t necessarily indicate MS either.
 Even patients with 10 or more brain lesions didn’t develop MS, the study found.